Alejogb1/job-board/blog-data/can-altair-display-faceted-charts-interactively-allowing-users-to-toggle-between-different-facets.md

 The core issue, from an architectural point of view, isn't with Altair itself, but rather with the way web browsers handle interactivity.
 Altair generates JSON representations of charts conforming to the Vega-Lite specification.
 Vega-Lite, and by extension Altair, is primarily geared towards producing static charts.
 To introduce interactive elements, we need something that can handle the rendering and dynamic updates.
 This is where libraries like ipywidgets and, more generally, JavaScript come into play.

-To explain how this works, let's unpack the strategy.
+To explain how this works the strategy.
 The basic principle is to create multiple Altair charts, each representing a different facet, and then to use external controls (widgets) to toggle visibility.
 Think of it as having a set of "cards" (the charts), where only one or a few are shown at any given time, and the user controls which "cards" are visible.
 The key is to wrap each of these charts inside a `VBox` or `HBox` with widgets handling their `display` property.

 Here’s a simplified demonstration using ipywidgets.
 Let’s assume we want to facet a scatterplot based on the 'species' column from the well-known iris dataset.